Home » Who We Are » Stephen Kidd

 Stephen Kidd

-Principal Social Policy Specialist
+CEO & Principal Social Security Specialist

 Stephen Kidd has for over three decades supported robust strategies and effective delivery in social development and social protection in Africa, Asia, the Pacific and Latin America.
 Stephen led DFID’s social protection work, policy at HelpAge International, and a development programme in Paraguay.
 He proudly hails from Newcastle.